bracketdash/simple-directives/README.md

 The reference can be a comparison of two references.

-Falsy: The element will be hidden and any bindings within will be paused.
+Falsy: The element will be hidden; bindings within paused.

 ### `on` Set Event Listeners